twilio/programmable-asset-tracker/README.md

     - Temperature is low alert: **blue**
     - Temperature is high alert: **yellow**
   - When the indication is disabled, the User LED is not in use.

+### Emergency Mode ###

+If an unhandled error has occurred, the tracker application:
+- saves the error,
+- stops all activities,
+- goes to the "sleep" mode,
+- periodically wakes up:
+  - connects to the imp-central server,
+  - logs the saved error,
+  - waits for an application update.